-Often pain is described as radiating from the upper/mid back, traveling around to the front ribs, involving one or both sides.
+Often the pain is described as radiating from the upper/mid back, traveling around to the front ribs, involving one or both sides.
 The pain can be dull and achy or a stabbing, sharp pain, taking your breath away.
 Pain is attributed to the uterus rising out of the pelvic cavity, displacing internal structures, pressuring confining bony structures.

-Receiving acupuncture while comfortably lying on your left side, supported by some well placed pillows can be quite helpful.
+Receiving acupuncture while comfortably lying on your left side, supported by some well-placed pillows can be quite helpful.
 Your acupuncturist may also offer ear press needles or seeds for you to apply to appropriate points at home, enhancing your treatments between visits.

-- Rest may be your best ally during these episodes of rib pain.
+- Rest may be your best ally during these episodes of the rib pain.
 Finding a comfortable reclined or semi-reclined position, elevate the right side of your body slightly, prop with an adequate number of pillows, this will enhance an unobstructed flow of blood returning to the heart and lungs for oxygenation.

 - Pace yourself.
 Don’t overdo anything.
 Moderation in all things rule.

 - Try some gentle breathing exercises.
 Rib pain sometimes makes it difficult to take a deep breath but oxygenation is really important.
 Obstruct one nostril, inhale slowly, as deeply as is comfortable, briefly hold, then, switch nostrils, slowly and gently exhale.